top of page

 Civic Duties • back

 My sense of duty as a member of a community and an artist has always been part of who I am.
 As such, I am very passionate about the work I do and what I have achieved.
 I grew up in a community with a large public sculpture, “We The People,” created by my uncle and mentor, Armando Alvarez.
 His public sculptures are found throughout New Mexico and at the L.A.
-Zoo.
+Zoo (which I helped with).
 He also worked as an art teacher for a number of years on the Navajo reservation, telling me that it’s his students who are teaching him.
 In some ways I continue my uncle's work of educating artists, mentoring a number of artists of all ages from the Navajo and Zuni reservation, as well as local artists for free.

 I have been part of larger movements to enact changes and have seen amazing transformations of a community when people work together.
-I have also been part of very small cabal that has effected grand changes by working without any real public support.
-Sadly I have also seen the back biting when things turn political.
+I have also been part of very small cabal that has affected grand changes by working without any real public support.

 BINGHAMTON NEW YORK